Li Na: 2013: Second Australian Open final, return to top four & year-end No. 3

 Li commenced her season at the first edition of the Shenzhen Open.
 She cruised to the final with straight-sets defeats over Mandy Minella, Julia Cohen, Bojana Jovanovski and Peng Shuai, putting her in prime position to claim her seventh WTA title.
 Li saw off 5th seed Klára Zakopalová in three sets in the final to claim her first title of 2013 and seventh of her career.

-Li next played at the Apia International, at which she made consecutive finals the two previous years, winning in 2011.
+Li next played at the Sydney International, at which she made consecutive finals the two previous years, winning in 2011.
 She was pushed to the limit by Christina McHale but had little trouble with Ayumi Morita.
 She met young American Madison Keys in the quarterfinals who proved to be a tougher challenge, with Li prevailing in three tight sets to book a semifinal showdown with world No. 4, Agnieszka Radwańska.
 Li looked the winner in the early stages of the match, but somewhat faltered, producing a high number of unforced errors which handed Radwańska the first set.
 She saved four match points on Radwańska's serve in the ninth game of the second set and three on her own serve in the tenth game.
 However, eventually she succumbed to the pressure and a half-volley into the net sealed the win for Radwańska in an hour and 32 minutes, putting an end to Li's Sydney reign.

-At the Australian Open Li easily stormed through to the quarterfinals, where she faced world No. 4 Agnieszka Radwańska, who had not dropped a set during a 13-match winning streak.
-Li became the first player to defeat her this season and advanced to the semifinals where she ousted world No. 2 Maria Sharapova in straight sets, who had only dropped a record-low nine games in the tournament.
+At the Australian Open, Li easily stormed through to the quarterfinals, where she faced world No. 4 Agnieszka Radwańska, who had not dropped a set during a 13-match winning streak.
+Li became the first player to defeat her this season and advanced to the semifinals where she ousted world No. 2, Maria Sharapova, in straight sets, who had only dropped a record-low nine games in the tournament.
 This marked Li's second Australian Open final appearance in three years, finishing runner-up to Kim Clijsters in 2011.
 In the final, Li was hampered by injuries, falling over on two occasions.
 The first of which occurred at 1–3 in the second set, a fall that saw Li incur a 10-minute medical timeout.
 She fell over a second time after the Australia Day fireworks break, not only twisting her left ankle once more but also heavily knocking the rear of her head on the court, causing a momentary black-out.
 Despite being severely hindered in her movement, she continued playing but eventually lost the match in three sets to Victoria Azarenka.

-The left ankle injury she sustained in the Australian Open decider forced her to withdraw from subsequent tournaments including the Qatar Total Open, the Indian Wells Masters, plus an exhibition match at the BNP Paribas Showdown in Hong Kong in which she was scheduled to play former world No. 1 Caroline Wozniacki.
+The left ankle injury she sustained in the Australian Open decider forced her to withdraw from subsequent tournaments including the Qatar and Indian Wells Open, plus an exhibition match at the BNP Paribas Showdown in Hong Kong in which she was scheduled to play former world No. 1 Caroline Wozniacki.